raganwald/raganwald.github.com/_posts/2014-04-25-everything-is-a-value.md

 }
 {% endhighlight %}

-`before` and `after` are very handy for writing [function advice], and again they speak to the idea of transforming functions into other functions that have similar "signatures" or "types."
+`before` and `after` are very handy for writing [function advice][advice], and again they speak to the idea of transforming functions into other functions that have similar "signatures" or "types."

 [advice]: https://en.wikipedia.org/wiki/Advice_(programming)